GSargsyan/lion-insurance-bot/README.md

-# Lion Insurance Automated COI Handling Bot
+## Lion Insurance Services Automation

+This project is about automation efforts for an Insurance Agency.

+Currently it supports:
+- Email monitoring for COI requests
+- Automatically preparing and sending renewal documents to the clients
+- Automatically setting up autopays at the beginning of each month

-## How it works
+### COI Monitoring: How it works

 ```mermaid
 flowchart LR;